 I started making assemblages in 2001 soon after I discovered the work of Joseph Cornell.
-Right from the start I was smitten and realized there was a higher calling for my collection of sewing notions, bisque doll parts and my tin of old nails.
-I usually find my “materials” at second hand shops, from family and friends, and walking around the neighborhood on trash night.
+Right from the start I was smitten and realized that there was a higher calling for my collection of sewing notions, bisque doll parts and a coffee tin of old nails.
+I usually find my “materials” from second hand shops, family and friends, and walking around the neighborhood on trash night.
 When I start my work, I’m often inspired by a photograph and see it as the subject.
 From there, found objects are added to support the photograph and create a story that either I planned or emerged as I worked on the assemblage.
-Found objects are fascinating!
-I love their history, their beauty and their banality.
-But above all, it’s the found object’s ability to tell stories and evoke memories, that keeps me looking for that perfect wooden box and tin of old photographs.
+I love working with these discarded and yet once cherished materials.
+Their ability to to evoke memories and tell stories, keeps me looking for that perfect wooden box, bundle of old photographs and assorted odds and ends.

 I live in Boston, MA with my husband and our daughter.